nagyist/ausdigital-code/docs/1.0/index.md

 ## Status

-This spec is an early draft for consuiltation.
+This spec is an early draft for consultation.

 This specification aims to support the Australian Digital Business Council [eInvoicing initiative](http://ausdigital.org), and is under active